MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     - [Mobile device management](https://docs.microsoft.com/en-us/microsoft-store/configure-mdm-provider-microsoft-store-for-business)

-For information on opening and signing in to the PC application after installing it, see the [Authoring guide](authoring-overview.md)
+For information on opening and signing in to the PC application after installing it, see the [authoring guide](authoring-overview.md)

 For information on opening and signing in to the HoloLens application, go to one of the following, depending on whether you're an author or an operator: